agiertli/rhte-camelk-user-repository/README.md

 Welcome to Cloud Native Integration with camel-k lab.
 We are excited to have you.
 The focus of this lab is to share field experience from real, production, camel-k deployment.
 We will not be focusing on the creation of the complex camel integration.
 Instead, we will be focusing on everything else - building, deploying, testing, troubleshooting and customizing.
 The aim is to cover a full lifecycle of developing a camel-k application.
 From the initial bootstrapping all the way to production deployment.
 Let's get down to it, and most importantly, let's have some fun.

+# Lab Goals

+The primary goal of this lab is to **_enable Red Hat consultants and architects to deliver camel-k projects for our customers beyond the demo scope_**.
+We want our attendees to understand all the parts of the camel-k development lifecycle.
+Including initial local development, dev deployment, troubleshooting, extending the out of the box bits, production deployment.
+The primary difference between demo and a the _real_ engagement is the environment and its constraints - such as authentication, security, internet access, immutability, supportability, etc..
+The lessons learned in this lab are based on _real_ engagement at large UK customer (Motability) which went successfully live.

 # Lab environment

 The lab setup is backed by ArgoCD - there is single parent app in the `tooling` namespace which deploys following services: